jokelbaf/Sanya-Nya/Readme.md

 You can invite the official version of the bot [here](https://discord.com/api/oauth2/authorize?client_id=1028248893600841748&permissions=2184563712&scope=bot%20applications.commands).

 # Commands
-List of all bot's commands and their description on russian.
+List of all bot's commands and their description.

 - `ping` - Current Sanya's ping
 - `help` - List of all bot commands and it's prefix